 THE POWER OF POLICY

 Four factors lie behind the rise of solar power.
 The first is regulatory support.
-Around the world, governments have enacted a range of pro-solar policies, including requirements that utilities generate a given fraction of their electricity from solar power, feed-in tariffs (a guaranteed price per kilowatt of solar power), and subsidies to manufacturers
+Around the world, governments have enacted a range of pro-solar policies, including requirements that utilities generate a given fraction of their electricity from solar power, feed-in tariffs (a guaranteed price per kilowatt of solar power), and subsidies to manufacturers of solar panels and the households that buy them.
+Policymakers have supported solar power for a number of reasons, including a desire to reduce emissions, diversify their countries’ energy supplies,

 - Full website and iPad access